Mailing address: P.O. Box 7092 Stn Main, Saskatoon, SK, S7K 4J1

 Halifax: Halifax City Hall, Citadel Hill

-This year, McFaull Financial, Shakespeare on the Saskatchewan, the Triovost Building at River Centre and the Jazz Bassment will be joining the ranks of other landmarks by getting lit in PURPLE!!
+This year, McFaull Financial, the Triovost Building at River Centre, Saskatoon City Hall, the Prairie Wind Sculpture (outside Remai), the SaskTel Centre and the Jazz Bassment will be joining the ranks of other landmarks by getting lit in PURPLE!!
 If you are aware of another building/object that might be willing to "get lit", let us know and we will try to contact them!

 How You Can Participate